data-mie/dbt-course/labs/lab1.md

   (3) Finally, add those two new fiels in your `joined` CTE.

-  (4) Execute `dbt run` in the console at the bottom of your screen to make sure everything is working.
+  (4) Execute `dbt run` in the console to make sure everything is working.

 </details>